marktext/muya/ROADMAP.md

 - [ ] Website(docs, demo)
 - [ ] Compatible with Firefox and Safari
 - [ ] Unit test and e2e test
+- [ ] Remove the axios from dependencies

 **June 2020**